iagoleal/iagoleal.github.io/content/posts/shower-thoughts-averages.md

 How do you measure the distance between random variables?
 Moreover, constants are numbers and random variables are functions.
 They have different types!
-Then, what does it mean for them to be close together?
+Then, what does it mean to them to be close together?
 The usual probabilistic view doesn't emphasize this but we can interpret random variables geometrically as points in the space and, then, measuring their distance is as simple as taking